mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 # Vector Embedding - Code Repository

-This repository contains Python scripts for generating and storing text embeddings from a PDF document.
+This repository contains Python scripts for generating and storing text embeddings in a vector database from a PDF document.
 The code utilizes several technologies:

 - OpenAI API: Used to generate numerical representations (embeddings) of text chunks.
 OpenAI model "text-embedding-ada-002" used for generating embeddings.
 - Pinecone: A vector database for storing and efficiently searching the generated embeddings.